Asynchronous Communication in PHP

 "CombinedMessageChannel::create('outbox_sqs', ['database_channel', 'amazon_sqs_channel'])" writes the message into the database in the same DBAL transaction as the business state change, then dispatches actual handler execution onto SQS (or any broker).
 One outbox poller drains the database; many consumers handle broker-side execution.
 If the business transaction rolls back, the atomicy of the changes is ensured.
 The dual-write problem disappears at the primitive level.

 When multiple handlers subscribe to the same event, Ecotone delivers a copy of the message to each handler.
-If one handler fails, only that handler retries — siblings are not affected.
-In Symfony Messenger's single-envelope model, the first throwing consumer aborts dispatch for siblings, and retry re-runs every consumer on the same envelope.
-Per-handler isolation eliminates that class of duplicate side effects.
+Each copy is processed, retried, and fails independently — so if one handler fails, only that handler retries and its siblings are unaffected.
+That eliminates the class of duplicate side effects that arises when sibling handlers are re-run together on a shared retry.

 Yes.
 Handlers use #[Asynchronous('channel-name')] — broker-agnostic.
 The channel's underlying transport is bound in one #[ServiceContext] configuration method.
 Swap RedisBackedMessageChannelBuilder for AmqpBackedMessageChannelBuilder or SqsBackedMessageChannelBuilder — handler code unchanged.